Mailchimp is an all-in-one marketing platform with power-packed features that allow you to create email automation and launch them with ease.

 The conditions chosen for this Mailchimp automation tutorial are ‘clicked’.

-Therefore, if the visitor clicks the first email, then they will be added to the ‘Yes’ path and then receive the second email two days later.
+Therefore, if the visitor clicks the first email, they will be added to the ‘Yes’ path and then receive the second email two days later.

-The same condition is set for Welcome Email 2.
 If needed, you can add additional conditions or changes if you like.

 Step 4 (a): “Yes” Path